ukhsa-collaboration/pygom/doc/source/faq.rst

     G = self.Grad(state,t)
     A = numpy.dot(J,S) + G

-in :func:`.operateOdeModel.evalSensitivity`.
+in :func:`.DeterministicOde.evalSensitivity`.
 The first two operations can be inlined into the third and the third line itself can be rewritten as:

 .. python: